MohammedZidanC/NYX/README.md

-# NYX – Password-Protected Chatbot on Hugging Face Spaces
+# NYX – Chatbot on Hugging Face Spaces

 **NYX** is a lightweight conversational AI chatbot powered by the **Gemma-2-2B-IT** model, built with **Transformers**, **PyTorch**, and **Gradio**.
 It runs directly in a Hugging Face Space, providing a simple web interface for natural conversations.